sungjungk/sungjungk.github.io/_pages/about.md

   - /about.html
 ---

-I am a member of research staff at the National Security Research Institute.
+I am a member of research staff at Attached Institute of ETRI.
 Prior to that, I was a researcher at TmaxSoft R&D Center for alternative service as mandatory military service duty.
 Also, I interned at Samsung Electronics in the capacity of a Software Engineer.
 I am also a recipient of the Samsung Electronics Scholarship.